-Symptoms of high blood sugar include blurred vision, drowsiness, dry mouth, flushed, dry skin, fruit-like breath odor, increased urination (frequency and amount), ketones in the urine, loss of appetite, stomachache, nausea, vomiting, tiredness, troubled breathing (rapid and deep), unconsciousness, or unusual thirst.
+Symptoms of high blood sugar include: blurred vision, drowsiness, dry mouth, flushed, dry skin, fruit-like breath odor, increased urination (frequency and amount), ketones in the urine, loss of appetite, stomachache, nausea, vomiting, tiredness, trouble breathing (rapid and deep), unconsciousness, or unusual thirst.

 If symptoms of high blood sugar occur, check your blood sugar level and then call your doctor for instructions.

 This medicine may cause gallbladder problems, including gallstones.
 Call your doctor right away if you have stomach fullness, gaseous stomach pain, recurrent fever, or yellow eyes or skin.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine can increase your heart rate while you are at rest.
 Your doctor should check your heart rate while you are using this medicine.

 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Tell your doctor if you develop any mood changes, strange thoughts, or any unusual behavior while you are using this medicine.